 All accepted contributions will be presented in interactive poster sessions.
 We strongly recommend adhering to the following poster size:

-Potrait configuration: 32 inch (width) x (40 inch height)
+Potrait configuration: A0 size 33.1 inch (width) x 46.8 inch (height)

 Workshop: TBD